-The last remaining vacant commercial landholdings in the Joondalup City Centre include LandCorp's Southern Business District site ('The Quadrangle'), which is approximately 29 hectares in size and will deliver high-amenity office developments, business parks, showrooms, and other light industrial uses.
+approximately 29 hectares in size and will deliver high-amenity office developments, business parks, showrooms, and other light industrial uses.
+Already several major bulky goods retailers have developed large showrooms there including Bunnings and Masters.
 Other significant vacant landholdings are the 8 hectare Edith Cowan University site and approximately 3 hectares of various City-owned sites.
 In total, an additional 450,000 square metres of vacant land is available for future commercial development.

 The draft Joondalup City Centre Structure Plan promotes high-density commercial and residential development unfettered by plot ratio standards.
-Minimum height standards will apply in the central core area with no limit on the maximum height.
+Minimum height standards will apply in the Central eCore area with no limit on the maximum height.
 Elsewhere in the City Centre, developments ranging from 3 to 16 storeys are possible.
 The draft Plan also proposes to extend the City Centre boundary to include the area east of Edgewater Train Station which has been identified for future transit-oriented development opportunities.

-Given the potential relaxation of plot ratio standards and parking requirements, it is feasible that the additional commercial floor space required can be accommodated in the future development of the 'greenfield' commercial sites within the Joondalup City Centre.
+Given the potential relaxation of plot ratio standards and parking requirements, it is feasible that the additional commercial floor space required can be accommodated in the future development of the greenfieldgcommercial sites within the Joondalup City Centre.